RockL30/p8-oc/README.md

-# Project number 8 of Front-End Developer Path from the OpenClassrooms
+# Project 8 of the OpenClassrooms Front-End Developer Path

 ## Overview
  - Analyze, debug, test, improve, and document an existing project.